xelatihy/yocto-gl/docs/yocto/yocto_shading.md

 - `matte`: matte appearance implemented as a diffuse bsdf
 - `glossy`: glossy appearance implemented as a sum of diffuse and microfacet bsdfs
-- `metallic`: metallic appearance implemented as a delta or microfacet bsdfs
+- `reflective`: metallic appearance implemented as a delta or microfacet bsdfs
 - `transparent`: thin glass-like appearance brdf implemented as a delta or microfacet bsdf
 - `refractive`: glass-like appearance implemented as a delta or microfacet bsdf
 - `passthrough`: used in volume rendering to simulated the absence of an interface